johnny-eee/online/_publications/2018-06-25-paper-title-number-6.md

 title: "Experimental study on steady-state heat transfer characteristics of the Nozzle-atomized dispersed flow"
 collection: publications
 permalink: /publication/2018-06-25-paper-title-number-6
-excerpt: 'The fast neutron reactor, one of the promising generation-IV nuclear reactors, particularly requires its coolant to have a strong capacity of transferring heat allied with a weak ability of moderating neutrons, and thus a new scheme of applying the dispersed flow as the coolant is presented in this study.'
+excerpt: '__Abstract:__ The fast neutron reactor, one of the promising generation-IV nuclear reactors, particularly requires its coolant to have a strong capacity of transferring heat allied with a weak ability of moderating neutrons, and thus a new scheme of applying the dispersed flow as the coolant is presented in this study.'
 date: 2018-06-25
 venue: 'Applied Thermal Engineering'
 paperurl: 'https://www.sciencedirect.com/science/article/abs/pii/S1359431117374860'